benschw/springboard/README.md

 `springboard` is a cli utility to help get your secrets into [vault](https://www.vaultproject.io)

-It leverages the [transit](https://www.vaultproject.io/docs/secrets/transit/index.html) secret backend to store your secrets locally in a yaml formatted secrets file and facilitates pushing the secrets stored in this file into a specified path of the [generic](https://www.vaultproject.io/docs/secrets/generic/index.html) secret backend.
+It leverages the [transit](https://www.vaultproject.io/docs/secrets/transit/index.html) secret backend to protect your secrets locally in a yaml formatted secrets file and facilitates pushing the secrets stored in this file into a specified path of the [generic](https://www.vaultproject.io/docs/secrets/generic/index.html) secret backend.